Formal Verification of Multi-Paxos for Distributed Consensus: Verification of Multi-Paxos and general proof strategies

-Tuples have only a fixed number of components and therefore do not require separate inductive proofs, but they often turn out to be tricky and require special care in choosing the ways to access and test their elements, to reduce TLAPS's proof-checking time.
-For example, consider the definition of $VotedForIn$ in Equation~(\ref{chosenmacro}).
-Originally a test $[slot |-> s,val |-> v] \in m.decrees$ was written, because it was natural, but it had to be changed to $\E d \in m.decrees : d.slot = s /\ d.val = v$, because the prover found the latter more helpful.
+Tuples have only a fixed number of components and therefore do not require separate inductive proofs.
+However, they often turn out to be tricky and require special care in choosing the ways to access and test their components, to sufficiently reduce TLAPS's proof-checking time and observe progress.

+For example, consider the definition of $VotedForIn$ in (\ref{chosenmacro}).
+Originally, $[slot |-> s,val |-> v] \in m.propSV$ was written for the last conjunct with existential quantification, $\E d \in m.propSV : d.slot = s /\ d.val = v$, because it was natural, but it had to be changed to the latter for the prover to make more observable progress.
 With the original version, the proof did not carry through after 1 or 2 minutes.
 After the change, the proof proceeded quickly.
 One minute of waiting for such simple, small tests felt very long, making it uncertain whether the proof would carry through.